המוסד למען קדושת חיי אדם

 He predicts the future collapse of Torah principled living, the exiles and dispersions, the suffering, challenges, heartache and upheaval that will result from replacing Torah guidelines with secular ideologies of all sorts.
 Moses reminds the people of God's mercies and His promise to keep the covenant with His people in a future time when we repent and renew the covenant.

-Included in the extraordinary meaning of the Decalogue, we think the Ten Commandments also represents a formidable life affirming argument.
+The Ten Commandments represent a formidable life affirming argument.
 1. God as the Creator of Life has sovereignty over life and death.
-2. Idolatry causes long term suffering and death.
-3. Don't use God's name to justify unholy practices.
+2. Do not practice Idolatry because it leads to dehumanization and mass murder.
+3. Don't use God's name to justify killing our most vulnerable family members in the name of compassion or virtue.
 4. Keep the Sabbath but saving a life is more important.
 5. Honoring your parents requires being born.
-6. Do not kill innocent human beings.
-7. Sexual sin imperils generational integrity.
+6. Do not kill innocent human beings in the womb.
+7. Do not have sex outside of holy matrimony because it produces unwanted babies.
 8. Abortion steals precious lives.
 9. It's a baby, not a blob.
 10. Don't destroy pre-born babies for personal gain.

 In our Haftorah this week, Yeshayahu (Isaiah) 40:1–26, Isaiah channels the Divine word of God regarding Israel's corrupted civil and religious policies.
 He points out that current troubles result from a societal detachment from God.
 He tells how people suffer from ill advised military actions, unfair tax codes, and religious practices that promote idolatry.

 Isaiah isn't popular with the establishment.
-He preaches Torah ethics and morals over progressive politics and valueless religious practices, arousing antipathy in the ruling elite of his day whose power and authority is threatened by the prophet's calls for a return to dependency on God for sustenance and safety.
+He preaches Torah ethics and morals over progressive politics and valueless religious practices.
+He arouses antipathy in the ruling elite of his day whose power and authority is threatened by the prophet's calls for a return to dependency on God for sustenance and safety.

 Chapter 40 of Isaiah concludes with an eloquent and timeless reminder of our source of strength.
-Let's teach this message to our children, friends and neighbors as we navigate turbulent waters that tempt us to rely on our own understanding and energy for resolution, ever making matters worse.
+Let's teach this message to our children, friends and neighbors as we navigate turbulent waters that tempt us to rely on our own energy and understanding for resolution, ever making matters worse.

 "Do you not know?
 Have you not heard?
 An everlasting God is the Lord, the Creator of the ends of the earth; He neither tires nor wearies; there is no fathoming His understanding.
 He gives the tired strength, and to him who has no strength, He increases strength.
 Now youths shall become tired and weary, and young men shall stumble.
 But those who put their hope in the Lord shall renew [their] vigor, they shall raise wings as eagles; they shall run and not weary, they shall walk and not tire."